broadcasters-clock/clock/README.md

 A problem many broadcasters face is telling the time correctly while on air.

-It is quite common for hosts to get the hours wrong, or if things are busy on the studio to completely mess up the time all together.
+It is quite common for hosts to get the hour wrong, or if things are busy in the studio, to completely mess up the time all together.

-In the late 1990s Geoff Robinson, host of Radio New Zealand's Morning Report programme asked me if it was possible to have a clock that showed the time in words.
+In the late 1990s Geoff Robinson, host of Radio New Zealand's Morning Report programme, asked me if it was possible to have a clock that showed the time in words.
 I said that it was, but would probably be a bit of work.

 In 2004 I started learning Delphi, and realised this finally was the chance to make Geoff's clock.

 This was given to Geoff and installed on a studio computer in 2004, and in a short amount of time other staff were asking for the app.
 As far as I know it is still in use.

-Note that the PCs in most broadcast studios are locked to a master clock, so the time is correct.
+Note that the PCs in most broadcast studios are locked to a master clock, so the time displayed on the app is correct.
 YMMV.

 IT departments tend to be a bit sniffy about installing stuff from random sources they don't know, and I'd often thought of doing an online version.

-Even though I left broadcasting in 2016, I still thought it would be a good idea, so here it is!
+Even though I left RNZ in 2016, I still thought it would be a good idea, so here it is!

 This form of the clock will allow it to be used by anyone, simply.

-The only prerequisite is that the PC you access on needs to be locked to your station master clock.
+The only prerequisite is that the PC you use the clock on needs to be locked to your station's master clock.

 There is a [live version of the clock](https://broadcasters-clock.github.io/clock/) so you don't have to run the code locally.